cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 You've written something you're proud of, but think of this from the end user's point of view: Should they trust source code from the internet, an operator to run with administrative access on their cluster which may be large and costly, or maybe handling sensitive information?
 Anything the developer can do to help a user come up to speed with their software, how it works, how it's secured, and what effects it might have on their cluster will make it easier for them to adopt the software.

 Here are some items that can help users make informed decisions about if they should use an operator:

 * Descriptive diagram (threat model) of how the operator is communicating and with what is a good start to helping a user understand how they must secure it and apply policy for the operator.
-* Use case of how the software is intended to be used in order to stay in scope for compliance
+* Use case of how the software is intended to be used in order to stay in scope for compliance or you risk vulnerability outside that scope.
-* Documented RBAC scopes, threat model, communication ports, API calls available
+* Documented RBAC scopes, threat model, communication ports, API calls available, pod security policy requisites (or other policy engine requisites), or any other policy engine requisites developed for Kubernetes such as OPA.
 * Security reporting, disclosure, and incident response processes:
 If someone finds a potential security issue, who should they contact and what type of response should they expect?
 * Logging and monitoring attachment through exposed endpoints, log levels, or log aggregation.
+* Operator issue, feature, version tracking.
 * If the project has had security disclosures in the past, listing these disclosures (and their CVE IDs) on a web page is a strong step in building trust with users.
 Everyone will have security